Use, share and enhance GEM's tools and resources

 There are different risk information products inside the OpenQuake platform:

-The hazard and risk data explorer - here you can explore maps, curves and other results calculated with the models mentioned above.
+The hazard data explorer - here you can explore maps, curves and other results calculated with the models mentioned above.
 You can download them in a several different formats.
 At present there are only hazard results.